Madmegsox1/Python-bot-net-script/README.md

 ## Slave side:

 ### Just run it lmao
-- it starts on start-up as an invisble file
+- it starts on start-up as an invisble file and hides its self
-- it then wait for the mater to connect and sned dos info
+- it then waits for the master to connect and send the ddoings info

  </details>
 <details>